-Click on the faculty member's name to view his or her departmental page.
+Click on a faculty member's name to view his or her departmental page.

-Ronald A. Bosco, Distinguished Professor of English and American Literature, Collins Fellow, and Grand Marshal of the University (Ph.D., Maryland).
+Ronald A. Bosco, Distinguished Professor of English and American Literature, Collins Fellow, and Grand Marshal of the University, O'Leary Fellow (Ph.D., Maryland).
 General Editor, The Collected Works of Ralph Waldo Emerson, Harvard University Press.
 17th through 19th century American literary and intellectual history.

-Lydia Davis, Associate Professor and Writer-in-Residence.
-(B.A., Barnard College) Fiction.
+Lydia Davis, Professor and Writer-in-Residence (B.A., Barnard College).
+Fiction.